opnsense/docs/source/manual/opnsense_tools.rst

 From this moment your VPNs are unstable and only a restart helps.

-To check if the update of the package is the reason you can easily revert the package to it's previous state while running the latest OPNsense version itself
+To check if the update of the package is the reason you can easily revert the package to its previous state while running the latest OPNsense version itself.

 # opnsense-revert -r 18.1.4 strongswan

-With this command you will on e.g. 18.1.5 while reverting the package strongswan to it's version it was in 18.1.4.
+With this command you can, for example, run OPNsense 18.1.5 while using the 18.1.4 version of strongswan.
-If you want to go back to the current release version just just
+If you want to go back to the current release version just do

 # opnsense-revert strongswan